Scuttling of the German fleet at Scapa Flow: In captivity

 In the meantime the signing of the Treaty of Versailles was scheduled for noon on 21 June 1919.
 The First Battle Squadron prepared to board the German ships in force to check for signs that the fleet was preparing to scuttle.
 On 13 June Admiral Madden requested in person at the Admiralty a daily political appreciation from 17 June onwards so as to be prepared to take action, but as Madden related to Beatty shortly afterwards, "they had no reliable indication of the German attitude towards the peace terms".
 Admiral Fremantle submitted to Madden on 16 June a scheme for seizing the German ships at midnight of 21/22 June, after the treaty was meant to be signed.
 Madden approved the plan on 19 June, but only after he was informed that the deadline for signing the treaty was extended to 19:00 on 23 June and he neglected to officially inform Fremantle.
 News of the extension was seen by Fremantle in a newspaper on the same day and he assumed it to be true.
 He had been under orders from Madden for some time to exercise his battleships against torpedo attacks, which required good weather in order to recover the torpedoes.
 The weather on the night of 20 June was favourable so Fremantle ordered the First Battle Squadron to sea at 09:00 the next day, 21 June.
 The operation to seize the German ships was postponed until the night of his squadron's return to Scapa Flow on 23 June, after the deadline to sign the treaty had expired.
 Fremantle later claimed that before he left Scapa he had unofficially informed Reuter that the armistice was still in effect.

-The fleet is scuttled
+Fleet is scuttled

 Around 10:00 a.m. on 21 June 1919, Reuter sent a flag signal ordering the fleet to stand by for the signal to scuttle.
 At about 11:20 the flag signal was sent: "To all Commanding Officers and the Leader of the Torpedo Boats.
 Paragraph Eleven of to-day's date.
 Acknowledge.
 Chief of the Interned Squadron."
 The signal was repeated by semaphore and searchlights.
 Scuttling began immediately: seacocks and flood valves were opened, internal water pipes smashed and drain valves on sewage tanks opened.
 Portholes had already been loosened, watertight doors and condenser covers left open, and in some ships holes had been bored through bulkheads, all to facilitate the spread of water once scuttling began.
-One German ship commander recorded that before 21 June, seacocks had been set on a hair turning and heavily lubricated, while large hammers had been placed besides valves.
+One German ship commander recorded that before 21 June, seacocks had been set on a hair turning and heavily lubricated, while large hammers had been placed beside valves.